 Getting personal recommendations from friends and family on a suitable housekeeper to hire is handy but this isn’t an option for many seeking home help.
 Their local network might not know anyone, or they are new to an area.
 Here’s when using an employment agency is the best option for finding a housekeeper with the right attitude and approach.
 Never pay up front for a service, no matter how good the deal seems.
 A good agency in the UK (and around the world) should only charge once you trial or hire; never before.
 So do your research and find a credible agency to work with.

-Shop around before hiring to decide how much you should pay
+Shop around before hiring a housekeeper to decide how much you should pay

 In the age of smart phones, we can easily pick up our phone and see how much the product is sold for in other shops.
 This is a great way for keeping the market honest and open, and consumers now have much more choice and power over what they buy.
 Similarly with housekeeper salaries, you should look at local markets, and global markets, and note the market changes, and what the average salaries are.
 Now you should consider your own housekeeper role and what standards you expect.
 The greater the demands of the job, the higher the salary.
 After all, the salary for this type of service reflects the housekeeper’s quality and standards, so don’t try to get the cheapest option.
 Otherwise you’ll end up having to repeatedly recruit new housekeepers each year, which can cause a great deal of stress.